jlim2/MARlQ/README.md

 # MARlQ
 A reinforcement learning agent for the original Super Mario Bros.
-Using OpenAI gym and ppaquette's Super Mario enviorment: https://github.com/ppaquette/gym-super-mario .
+Using OpenAI gym and ppaquette's Super Mario enviornment: https://github.com/ppaquette/gym-super-mario .